 Tommy Pau

 25 May –

-4 Aug 2024
+25 Aug 2024

-Ilan Oman explores themes of ilan pasin - island way - how life was and still is practised in the Torres Strait, particularly through the matriarchal line.
-On an island surrounded by water, law and order are essential for mutual relationships and co-existence.
-Women in Torres Strait society held a dominant space within society’s hierarchical structure.
+Pau has an unwavering commitment to keeping old traditions alive and believes culture must remain true to the past, while also adapting to the current social climate for it to exist into the future.
+Ilan Oman explored themes of ilan pasin – island way – how life was, and still is, practised in the Torres Strait, particularly through the matriarchal line.
+On an island surrounded by water, law and order were essential for mutual relationships and co-existence, and Torres Strait women held a dominant space within society’s hierarchical structure.

-Artist Showcase
+Visit Artist Showcase

+Tommy Pau